hms-networks/flexy-canary-connector/CODE_OF_CONDUCT.md

-# Solution Center Java Maven Starter Project Code of Conduct
+# Flexy Canary Connector Code of Conduct

 ## Our Pledge